QUICK LINKS ABOVE

 In addition, the AHC equine service also provides emergency care 24/7 for sick and injured horses.
 Services include emergency colic surgery, orthopedic procedures, and wound repair and management.
 While most emergency cases are sent to us by referral, we offer primary emergency care, as well.

 At MSU CVM a specialty unit, Theriogenology, provides reproductive-related services for all species, and field calls are handled by the Ambulatory Service Team in our population and production medicine unit.
-Although we are technically in different departments, we collaborate to provide all patients the highest quality care.

 The AHC also boasts an outstanding veterinary podiatrist, Dr. Ben Nabors, who provides specialized trimming and shoeing in collaboration with the equine service faculty.
 Dr. Nabors has conducted extensive research and is especially interested in how appropriate shoeing affects lameness.